Differential operators and families of automorphic forms on unitary groups of arbitrary signature

 \subsubsection{$\ci$ differential operators}

 The construction of the $\ci$ differential operators in this section is similar to the one in \cite[Section 2.3]{kaCM} and \cite[Section 8]{EDiffOps}.
-As explained in \cite[Section 8.3]{EDiffOps}, these differential operators are the Maass-Shimura operators discussed in \cite[Section 12]{Shimura}.
+As explained in \cite[Section 8.3]{EDiffOps}, these differential operators are the Maass--Shimura operators discussed in \cite[Section 12]{Shimura}.
 (The explanation in \cite{EDiffOps} immediately extends to all signatures.)

 Let $\hdr^1\left(\ci\right):=\hdr^1\left({\Auniv/\cM}\right)\left(\ci\right)$, and $\uo\left(\ci\right):=\uo_{\Auniv/\cM}\left(\ci\right)$.
 By {Equation \eqref{decomptau}, we have a decomposition } {and similarly for $\hdr^1(\ci)$.}